calamuslabs/calamus-sdk/README.md

 ## JS SDK to interact with Calamus function

-This package allows you to `createCalamusStream`, `getCalamusIncomeStream`, `getCalamusOutcomeStream`, `getCalamusStreamByID`, `withdrawCalamusStream`, `cancelCalamusStream`, `transferCalamusStream`, `topupCalamusStream`, `balanceOf`, `feeOf`
+This package allows you to `createCalamusStream`, `getCalamusIncomingStream`, `getCalamusOutgoingStream` , `getCalamusStreamByID`, `withdrawCalamusStream`, `cancelCalamusStream`, `transferCalamusStream`, `topupCalamusStream` , `balanceOf`, `feeOf`

 ## Installation

 `npm i calamus-sdk`

-## Initial
+## Inialize

-Before creating and manipulating streams Calamus instance must be created.
-All streams functions are methods on this instance.
+Before creating and interacting with Calamus streams, an instance must be created.
+All streams functions are methods following on this instance.

 ```javascript
 import {Calamus} from "calamus-sdk";